o0lit3/dish/tests/README.md

 Logical operators and methods in **dish** serve as control structures for the language. **Nota bene**: Be careful with logical chains such as `(condition).then(0).else(1)`--falsy return values like 0 force the `else` block into execution regardless of the condition's truthiness.
 Therefore, to avoid any traps of falsy values, the ternary `(condition).switch[0, 1]` is preferred.

 Similarly, to create traditional if/elseif/else logic in **dish**, use the n-ary `[cond1, cond2].switch[0, 1, 2]`.
-The conditions Array is executed in sequence until it finds a truthy value (with all subsequent conditions being short-cictuited), and only the implicit Logic block from the right-hand Array corresponding to the same truthy index will be executed and returned.
+The conditions Array is executed in sequence until it finds a truthy value (with all subsequent conditions being short-circuited), and only the implicit Logic block from the right-hand Array corresponding to the same truthy index will be executed and returned.
 When no truthy condition is found, if the right-hand logic Array has more elements than the left-hand conditions Array, then the last index of the logic Array is executed and returned; otherwise `null` is returned.

 | Operator | Operands              | Method Name         | Example                     | Result                |
 | -------- | --------------------- | ------------------- | --------------------------- | --------------------- |